apache/flink/docs/dev/stream/operators/asyncio.md

     That means that in the presence of watermarks, the *unordered* mode introduces some of the same latency and management overhead as the *ordered* mode does.
 The amount of that overhead depends on the watermark frequency.

-  - **Ordered**: Order of watermarks an records is preserved, just like order between records is preserved.
+  - **Ordered**: Order of watermarks and records is preserved, just like order between records is preserved.
 There is no significant change in overhead, compared to working with *processing time*.

 Please recall that *Ingestion Time* is a special case of *event time* with automatically generated watermarks that